jupyterlab/extension-examples/settings/README.md

-# Using Settings in an Extension
+# Settings

+> Create and use new Settings for your extension.

 This example shows how to create and use settings in a JupyterLab extension.